YOU-k/MAST30034_R/README.md

 This repository will house all R workshops.

-The python stream is available [here] (https://github.com/akirawang/MAST30034_python).
+The python stream is available [here](https://github.com/akirawang/MAST30034_python).

 ## Dates and Times